-- i.
-Acquisition, merger or disposal of subsidiaries and long-term investments, restructurings and discontinuing operations (by extension of the paragraph 4.19.C f and d, as above): - See above paragraph 4.19.C f and d and 4.20.A III as above. - ii.
-Effects from change, if this is higher than 25%, in respect of the consolidated revenues or/and result or/and net equity of the company in the current period (by extension of the paragraph 4.20.Fi as above (to the extent that the information is not covered by those specified in paragraph 4.19.C f and d, as above): - No such cases. - iii.
-Change of the fiscal year or period and reasons for this, comparability of financial information for the current period compared to the previous period.
-Quoted fundamentals (Consolidated revenues, Profit after tax, Net Equity) of the current period with those of the comparable period: - No such cases. - iv.
-Other material events for investors regarding the financial statements and course of the company's activity between balance sheet date and the date on which the financial statements are issued (to the extent that this information is not provided in paragraph 4.21):
+i.
+Acquisition, merger or disposal of subsidiaries and long-term investments, restructurings and discontinuing operations (by extension of the paragraph 2.14.C f and d, as above):

+See above paragraph 2.14.C f and d and 2.15.A III as above.

+ii.
+Effects from change, if this is higher than 25%, in respect of the consolidated revenues or/and result or/and net equity of the company in the current period by extension of the paragraph 2.15.Fi as above (to the extent that the information is not covered by those specified in paragraph 2.14.C f and d, as above):